-- Limited Bonus payouts: Bonus awards cannot exceed 200% of target, limiting excessive awards for short-term performance. - Balanced pay mix: The mix of pay is balanced between annual and long-term compensation. - Multiple year vesting of long-term incentives: Long-term incentive awards do not fully vest until a minimum of three years after the grant. - CEO Pay: CEO base salary level has generally been well below the competitive peer median, in spite of the Company's strong financial and operational performance over the past few years.
-This is due to the CEO declining increases in base salary recommended by the Compensation Committee and voluntarily reducing his base salary in 2009. - Adoption of Executive Stock Ownership Guidelines: Stock ownership guidelines for its executive officers to better align the interests of the Company's executive officers and the Company's stockholders by requiring executives to accumulate and retain a meaningful level of the Company's stock. - Clawback Policy: Awards of long-term equity compensation and compensation under the Company's annual cash incentive plan can be terminated by the Compensation Committee if it determines that the recipient of such award has engaged in material misconduct.
+- Limited Bonus Payouts: Bonus awards cannot exceed 200% of target, thus capping payouts for short-term performance. - Balanced Pay Mix: The mix of pay is balanced between annual and long-term compensation. - Multiple Year Vesting of Long-Term Incentives: Long-term incentive awards do not vest until three years after the grant. - CEO Pay: CEO base salary level has generally been below the competitive peer median, in spite of the Company's strong financial and operational performance over the past few years.
+Additionally, the CEO (Mr. Clay C. Williams) voluntarily reduced his base salary in February 2015 in light of market conditions in our industry. - Adoption of Executive Stock Ownership Guidelines: The Company has stock ownership guidelines for executive officers that help align the interests of the Company's executive officers and the Company's stockholders by requiring executives to accumulate and retain a meaningful level of the Company's stock. - Clawback Policy: Awards of long-term equity compensation and compensation under the Company's annual cash incentive plan can be recouped by the Compensation Committee if it determines that the recipient of such award has engaged in material misconduct.